Course information from your instructor

 walk-in, or by appointment

-Textbook, available in the campus bookstore: Fischer and LeBlanc, Crafting a Compiler, 1991
+Textbook, available in the campus bookstore: Fischer, Cytron, and LeBlanc, Crafting a Compiler, 2010

 Alternate textbook Aho, Lam, Sethi, Ullman: Compilers: principles, techniques, and tools, Second Edition, Addison-Wesley, 2007 (affectionately called "The Dragon Book")

 The library will have on reserve a copy of the notes from which I lecture (400 pages).
-I may also hand out material from Crafting a Compiler, Second Edition by Charles Fischer, Ron K. Cytron, and Richard LeBlanc, to be published by Pearson (Addison Wesley).
+Other material may be distributed as needed.

 Supplementary notes (164 pages) are available online.
 Cytron: Compiler Construction PLDI Tutorial Notes, 1994.